-I should’ve known this was coming.
+I should’ve known this would happen.
 Nearly a year ago, after being pretty disappointed with the Burt Reynolds-starring prison-sports flick The Longest Yard (looking at the equally negative—and equally poorly-written—Field of Dreams review I penned more than a year ago, perhaps that has more to do with my not being such a huge sports guy than anything, but still), my inner war about seeing the Adam Sandler remake was squashed after I couldn’t defeat arguments like “It’s not like I care about the original version anyway, so what’s the harm in laughing at how bad this remake probably is?”
 More than you’d think.

 Before proceeding to purge this nonsense out of my system forever, it seems reasonable to give my feelings about it some context.
 Since I’m apparently too lazy to give it a full-length review, the original Coming to America left me with the impression of a likable, fairly engaging screwball comedy with Eddie Murphy slipping into multiple roles well (this is before his Nutty Professor days, thank God), though one ultimately let down by a dumb, overly predictable—and sappy—plot.
 As such, I gave it a measly 6/10 on Letterboxd, which some may see as overly harsh (and, in some respects, may very well be), but doesn’t mean I didn’t get a decent amount of enjoyment out of it.

-The same, however, cannot be said for Coming 2 America (how are you even supposed to pronounce that without confusing others?), which I honestly would’ve turned off within the first 15-30 minutes if it weren’t for my family wanting to finish it; I even turned to them multiple times and asked “Do we have to keep this on?”, and they made it very clear that we did.
+The same, however, cannot be said for Coming 2 America (seriously, how are you even supposed to pronounce that without confusing others?), which I honestly would’ve turned off within the first 15-30 minutes if it weren’t for my family wanting to finish it; I even turned to them multiple times and asked “Do we have to keep this on?”, and they made it very clear that we did.
 Of course, there was also the option of me heading out of the living room and watching something else, but part of my mind kept insisting that there was still a chance of the film getting better after that happened.
 It didn’t.

-While it’s unfortunately hindered by the Hallmark-level cinematography, Ruth E. Carter’s costume design is striking, and she’s certainly seemed to work hard to make sure not a faulty stitch was visible.
+While it’s irritatingly undermined by the Hallmark-level cinematography, Ruth E. Carter’s costume design is striking, and she’s certainly seemed to work hard to make sure not a faulty stitch was visible.
 It’s also clear Murphy had fun getting the band—or rather, the original film’s cast—back together one last time (I hope) and re-entering the glorious land of Zamunda, so I don’t wish to poo-poo them, or anyone else who enjoyed striding into the nation’s sun-dappled palace again.

 With all that out of the way, Coming 2 America simply never made me laugh once.
 Comedy can certainly be hard to get a chuckle out of everyone, but when pushed far enough, knowingly “stupid” absurdism like Up in Smoke and Tim & Eric Awesome Show, Great Job! usually does the trick just fine for me, as do energetic romps like Barbershop and (if you want some gritty seriousness mixed in with your silliness) Blindspotting.
 Despite—and, in fact, partly because of—a handful of teeth-gratingly witless shock-value “jokes” scattered throughout, this film never bothers pushing itself anywhere at all.

-Once Akeem picks Junson up from Queens to bring him to Zamunda, Coming 2 America finishes its transformation into one of those Christmas Prince TV-movies I’d return from chess club to find my mom and sister watching, then immediately dash to the basement to avoid.* Things do happen that affect the plot, but they feel so strangely disconnected from each other that, being blunt here, the film may as well have been titled Wacky Zamundan Hijinks.
+Once Akeem picks Junson up from Queens to bring him to Zamunda, Coming 2 America finishes its transformation into one of those Christmas Prince-type TV-movies I’d return from chess club to find my mom and sister watching, then immediately dash to the basement to avoid.
+Things do happen that affect the plot, but they feel so strangely disconnected from each other that, being blunt here, the film may as well have been titled Wacky Zamundan Hijinks.*

 In an effort to make up for this, Coming 2 America blasts us with blandly cloying sitcom music (most irritating when playing over scenes that would be so much better without it) and excessive dance numbers to make itself seem more “cool”, but only succeeds in giving itself an obnoxiously bombastic tone.
 Even worse, the “remember this from the first movie?” moments range from the Queens barbershop making a couple reappearances (the “haha so transphobic” moments are unbearable, but everything else is tolerable enough, I guess) to—I’m not joking—one character reciting the predecessor’s plot to another while a highlight reel of these events play, as if our brains had been wiped sparkling clean of them before firing this sequel up.